Kaleidescape Explained: Hardware, Movie Store and How to Choose Your System

 The quality gap between Kaleidescape and streaming is not marginal.
 It is structural.

 Leading streaming services encode 4K video at an average of around 8 megabits per second.
-Kaleidescape encodes at an average of 65 megabits per second — roughly eight times higher.
+Kaleidescape’s standard 4K encode averages around 65 megabits per second — roughly eight times higher.
 The visual difference is most apparent in complex scenes: fast movement, fine texture, dark shadow detail.
 Streaming compression introduces softness, noise and banding that a high-quality projector on a large screen makes impossible to ignore.
-Kaleidescape eliminates these artefacts entirely.
+Kaleidescape eliminates these artefacts entirely, and with the arrival of Strato K and its 4K Cinematic format (below), the gap has widened further still.

 The audio difference is equally significant.
 Streaming Dolby Atmos is lossy — encoded at a fraction of the bitrate of lossless Dolby Atmos on a Blu-ray disc or Kaleidescape download.
 Channel separation is reduced, transient detail is lost, and the subtle atmospheric information that gives a film its emotional weight is compressed away.
 Kaleidescape delivers bit-for-bit lossless Dolby Atmos, Dolby TrueHD and DTS:X — exactly what the mixing engineers recorded, played back without alteration by your Trinnov or Anthem processor.
 In a cinema room calibrated to a standard where these differences are fully resolved — and they will be, if the system is any good — the gap is not subtle.